 Ignore the hype.

 Sometimes the most marketed or most talked about product isn’t the best product for you.
 One example for me was the NeoAir XLite mattress that is talked about like a must-have for light backpackers.
 I found it to be too noisy and slippery, and it has a lower insulation rating.
 The much praised Lone Peak 3.5 trail shoes don’t fit me like the 3.0’s did.
-There is obviously much good advice among those with vast trail experience.
-Product reviews can also give you all kinds of perspectives.
-But balance all these voices against your personal preferences to find the right thing for you.
+There is much good advice among those with vast trail experience.
+Product reviews can also give us all kinds of perspectives.
+But balance all these voices against your personal preferences to find the right thing that works best for you.
 You are not hiking their hike; you’re hiking your hike.

 It’s a learning experience.

 Figure it out along the way.
 Enjoy the journey.
 Try out different ideas.
 Read everything.
 There is much to learn, and some things can only be learned by doing.
 So, just go with what you have or can afford to have.
 Take it all in.
 But at the end of it all, do what’s right for you.